dhewm/dhewm3-sdk/README.txt

+!!!
+This is outdated and will get no further updates    !!!
+!!!
+Use the "Hard Corps" mod ("hardcorps" branch) instead !!!

 This allows you to run the HardQore2 mod in dhewm3!
 A big thank you to Revility (and the rest of the HardQore2 team) for releasing the source under GPL, so I could port it to dhewm3! :-)